Audiometric testing regulations in WA

 Work hearing test regulations serve the employee by establishing a baseline hearing test measure for compensation should change occur indicating an injury.
 It also serves to protect the employer against ‘bogus’ Workers Compensation claims.
 Worker baseline hearing tests done on all new employees can also go some way to protect an employer against any hearing loss incurred at a previous employer’s work site.

-This WorkCover WA video explains the testing requirements of employers and outlines information for workers if their hearing has been affected due to a noisy workplace.
+The WorkCover WA video below explains the testing requirements of employers and outlines information for workers if their hearing has been affected due to a noisy workplace.

 How often should you do work hearing testing?